+'''

 pwd

-show the working (current) directory
+Show the working (current) directory

+ls

-Is list the contents of the working directory
+List the contents of the working directory

+ls -lh --color

+List detailed contents of the working directory

+cd directory (where directory is the name of a directory)

+Change to a new working directory

+cd ..

+Go up one directory

+mv src dst (where src is the source and dst is the destination)

+Move a file or directory

+cp src dst (where src is the source and dst is the destination)

+Copy a file

+nano file (where file is the file you want to edit)

+Edit a text file

+sudo cmd (where cmd is the command you want to run)

-Is -Ih -color list detailed contents of the working directory cd directory change to a new working directory cd .. go up one directory mv src dst move a file or directory cp src dst copy a file nano file edit a text file sudo cmd run any command (editing a file, for example) as the superuser (root/Administrator).
+Run any command (editing a file, for example) as the superuser (root/Administrator).

 sudo gedit

-open a graphical text editor with superuser permission
+Open a graphical text editor with superuser permission

+'''

-\ Commands, files, and directories can be auto-completed by tapping the Tab key-use it liberally, it makes things much easier!
+Commands, files, and directories can be auto-completed by tapping the Tab key-use it liberally, it makes things much easier!